napari/napari/docs/source/events/threading.rst

-Any time you can break up a long-running function into a stream of shorter-running yield statements like this, you not only benefit from the increased responsivity in the viewer, you can often save on precious memory resources.
+Any time you can break up a long-running function into a stream of shorter-running yield statements like this, you not only benefit from the increased responsiveness in the viewer, you can often save on precious memory resources.